umanit/twig-image-extension/README.md

 ];
 ```

-(Optionnal) Install bundle assets if you want to use the javascript module for
+(Optional) Install bundle assets if you want to use the javascript module for
 [yall.js](https://github.com/malchata/yall.js/):

 ```bash